Q-Minh/PhysicsBasedAnimationToolkit/README.md

 ### Python

-To download and install from PyPI, run in command line:
+To download and install from PyPI, run in command line

 ```bash
 pip install pbatoolkit